hackclub/hcb-ops-plugin/README.md

 ### SVB

-- Automatically select "I have the bank account information" switch when creating a new individual payee
+- Automatically select "I have the bank account information" when creating a new individual payee
 - Automatically request activation code to be sent to mobile when verifying a payee

 ### Hack Club Bank